-- The content of the curriculum - A school ethos which helps children to feel safe and able to talk freely about their concerns, believing that they will be listened to and valued. - Every child having access to a 'trusted adult' in the school.
+- The content of the curriculum will be tailored to the specific needs and vulnerabilities of individual children, including child who are victims of abuse, and children with SEND - A school ethos which helps children to feel safe and able to talk freely about their concerns, believing that they will be listened to and valued. - Every child having access to a 'trusted adult' in the school. - Children will be taught about how to keep themselves and others safe when online - ELSA drop in or triage available for anyone wanting to or needing to talk

-Dealing with allegations against staff
+Dealing with concerns and allegations against staff

-If a concern is raised about the practice or behaviour of a member of staff, this information will be recorded and passed to the headteacher Lisa de Carteret.
+If a concern is raised about the practice or behaviour of a member of staff, this information will be recorded and passed to the head teacher Lisa de Carteret.
 The headteacher will make an assessment to determine if the matter is a 'low level concern' or an 'allegation'.
 The Local Authority Designated Officer (LADO) will be contacted for all allegations and the relevant guidance will be followed.
 If the headteacher needs advice or guidance they will contact the LADO.
 If the allegation is against the headteacher, the person receiving the allegation will contact the LADO or Chair of Governors directly.
 (Annex 5)